ibm-cloud-docs/account/bp_account.md

 ## Next steps
 {: #bp-access-next}

-Now that you know how to set up your resource groups, organize your resources, and create access groups in your account, you can start [Inviting users to your account](/docs/account?topic=account-iamuserinv) and assigning them access to your access groups.
-If you already invited users to your account, you can go to your Users page and start to [assign access](/docs/account?topic=account-assign-access-resources#assign-access-resources).
+Now that you know how to set up your resource groups, organize your resources, and create access groups in your account, you can start [Inviting users to your account](/docs/iam?topic=iam-iamuserinv) and assigning them access to your access groups.
+If you already invited users to your account, you can go to your **Users** page and start [Assigning access in the console](/docs/iam?topic=iam-account-services&interface=ui#console-acct-mgmt).

-If you decide that your organization wants to manage user access based on your corporate user directory, you can start by [Creating trusted profiles](/docs/account?topic=account-create-trusted-profile).
+If you decide that your organization wants to manage user access based on your corporate user directory, you can start by creating a trusted profile.
+For more information, see [Trusted profiles for federated users and workloads](/docs/iam?topic=iam-create-trusted-profile).